Would you like help teaching Tennessee social studies and history? How about a day of fascinating presenters to help you bring the subject to life?

 Thacker and Moore are on the board of the Coal Creek Watershed Foundation.

-Wilkerson is the Education Outreach Coordinator for the Tennessee State Library and Archives
+Wilkerson and Gyreck do education outreach for the Tennessee State Library and Archives